Keyword Research is still as important as ever with disregard of the niche you are in.

 This tool is only helpful when you have a list of keywords, and all you are aiming at is to check their search volume.
 This feature does not generate new keywords.

 However, after coming up with your list of keywords paste it in the search field and click “Get started.”

 This click directs you to the same Keywords Result Page as in the case of the “Find New Keywords” feature.
-But the difference this time is you only get data on the keyword you keyed-in.
+But the difference this time is you only get data on the keyword you keyed in.
 Google then suggest the number of clicks and expression you will get.

-Regardless of the feature that you will choose to use, you end up in the Keywords Result Page.
+Regardless of the feature that you will choose to use, you end up on the Keywords Result Page.
 So let us dive deeper into how to use Keyword Result Page to get results maximally.

 3. Filter and Grade The Results